auspex-ntnu/auspex/functions/logger/gcp/README.md

 `COLLECTION_LOGS`: Name of Firestore collection to store scan logs in.

-`GCP_PROJECT`: Project that function is deployed to.
+`GOOGLE_CLOUD_PROJECT`: Project that function is deployed to.
 (Automatically set by GCP, but needs to be specified when run locally (?))